My name is Janet L. Pierce.

 I have a PhD in English, Composition and TESOL and taught English as a Second Language (ESL) for 27 years.
 I have designed ESL courses for teachers entering the ESL field, and taught the classes through Intermediate Units 1 and 7, and written a book used in the field.
 I also have had poems published in several anthologies and won poetry awards.
 I have taught a class for the University of Pittsburgh and a summer class at Indiana University of Pennsylvania.

-Additionally I have been active in Three Rivers TESOL, the Affiliate Leadership Council of International TESOL and currently am a member of TESOL International’s Publishing Press Council.
+Additionally, I have been active in Three Rivers TESOL, the Affiliate Leadership Council of International TESOL and TESOL International’s Publishing Press Council.
+I am currently on the Masterworks Concert Chorale Board of Directors.

 I love to sing, paint and draw.
 I have written and performed songs at various churches and venues throughout the Greater Pittsburgh area.